lidofinance/lido-ethereum-sdk/README.md

 ## Documentation

-For additional information about available methods and functionality, refer to the documentation for the Lido Ethereum SDK.[TODO: add link to documentation]
+For additional information about available methods and functionality, refer to the [the documentation for the Lido Ethereum SDK](packages/sdk/README.md).